 The Resource Sensitive Policy Area Overlay focuses on areas of natural, cultural, or physical features of special concern or significance within the County intended for conservation and preservation from the adverse effects of development.
 Development in these areas is guided by policies and regulations to limit or prohibit impacts of land uses to sensitive areas.
 Like the Village Center and Transit-Oriented Overlays, this policy area applies in addition to other Policy Areas.
-The Resource Sensitive Policy Area Overlay was created by combining a variety of maps and information provided by national, State, and local entities; and is used to make recommendations for the Planned Land Use Map.
+The Resource Sensitive Policy Area Overlay was created by combining a variety of maps and information provided by national, State, and local entities.